 Currently in Florida, it takes an average of 600 days for the foreclosure process to be completed.
 This figure is the average among both contested and uncontested cases.
 Last year a bill designed to speed up the process faced protests and consumer outcry and did not pass.
 This week, Rep. Kathleen Passidomo proposed a new bill, HB 87, which is a more moderate version.
 But, it still aims at speeding up and cleaning up the foreclosure procedure.

 The problem with the bill is ensuring that consumers have enough time and receive their right to due process.
 Florida, which already has the nation’s highest foreclosure rate, saw foreclosure filings jump 20% in 2012.
-Approximately one in five Florida mortgages are currently delinquent and more than half of those have not yet entered the foreclosure process, according to Lender Processing Services.
+Approximately one in five Florida mortgages are currently delinquent.
+And, more than half of those have not yet entered the foreclosure process, according to Lender Processing Services.

 Additionally, HB 87 includes a provision that would limit banks’ ability to pursue homeowners for additional debt after a foreclosure.
-Current law gives banks 5 years to pursue the deficiency judgement.
+Current law gives banks 5 years to pursue the deficiency judgment.
 The bill reduces that time period to one year.

 This is the third attempt in the past three years by lawmakers to push foreclosure reform.
 If you are a Floridian who opposes this bill you should contact your representatives in both the House and Senate as soon as possible.